 Step out of the traffic!
 Take a long, loving look at Me, your High God, above politics, above everything. ~ Sons of Korah

-First, I’d like to invite you to do something our society knows very little about.
-Be still and sit in a moment of silence & solitude.
+Now that you’ve decided to say ‘yes’ to Jesus’ invitation to “Come, follow Me,” I’d like to invite you to do something our society knows very little about.

-Go find yourself a nice quiet place where distractions will be at a minimum.
-You might go outside into nature, finding a quiet, serene place where you can sit for a moment and be away from all the noise.
-I suggest that you turn off your electronic devices for just a moment.
+Better yet, why don’t you close this page and go find yourself a nice quiet place where distractions will be at a minimum.
+You might go outside into nature, finding a quiet, serene spot where you can rest for a moment and be away from all the noise.
+I suggest that you turn off your electronic devices.
+Don’t fret.
+Life can wait.
 This won’t take long.